 What bumped the Frigidaire FFAP5033W1 above the other devices we considered is its design.
-It's sleek overall and has an attractive digital display, making it easy to see indicator lights and settings.
+It's sleek and has an attractive digital display, making it easy to see indicator lights and settings.

 There are hooks for wrapping up the power cord when the machine sits right next to an outlet or when you want to store it away, and the filter is easily accessible for removal and cleaning.
-And while the device does come on casters for easy rolling, it also has a heavy-duty top handle for carrying down stairs.
+While the device does come on casters for easy rolling, it also has a heavy-duty top handle for carrying down stairs.

 One of the few areas in which the older model, the Frigidaire FFAP7033T1, fells short was in the initial pump setup.
-Testers and device owners alike reported that removing the plug from the pump socket was tricky and that in some cases the plug simply broke off entirely.
+Testers and device owners reported that removing the plug from the pump socket was tricky, and that in some cases the plug simply broke off.

 This flaw isn't unique to Frigidaire, but it is something to prepare for if you're purchasing this model for the convenience of having a pump.
 We'll keep an eye out to see if the FFAP5033W1 suffers from the same problem.

 While the pump option does come at a premium, it's a nice feature to have.
 Of course, you can also default to continuous draining (if you have a floor drain) or to simply dumping out the bucket manually if you'd prefer.

 In the switch from the FFAP7033T1 to the FFAP5033W1, Frigidaire increased the tank capacity from 13.1 pints to 16.9 pints.
 If you live in a really damp space and run the machine continuously, that's a significant improvement, because water volume will fill up pretty fast, and the device will shut down until you empty the bucket.
 The GE APER50LZ, our runner-up, has a 15-pint capacity.